-The Emergency Medical Technology trains students to provide emergency care to persons in situations requiring immediate medical attention.
-The program offers four levels of skills, including three certificate programs and the associate degree in applied science.
+The Emergency Medical Technology is designed to train persons to provide immediate primary care to people experiencing health crises.
+The curriculum includes training for three levels of practitioners, including two certificate programs and the associate degree in applied science.

 A Phase I certificate is awarded upon satisfactory completion of one quarter's study.
 The technical courses are comparable to the Ohio Department of Education Trade and Industrial Basic Emergency Medical Technician instruction.
-Upon completion of the Ohio Department of Education material, the student is eligible to take the examination for certification as an EMT-Ambulance (basic level).
-A number of courses on related medical subjects also are offered as electives.
+Upon completion of the material designated by the Ohio Department of Education, the student is eligible to take the examination for certification as an EMT-Ambulance (basic level).
+Valuable courses in related medical subjects are also offered on an elective basis.
 The program is accredited by the State Department of Education, Division of Vocational Education, Trade and Industrial Service #4-005-007-D.

-A Phase II certificate is awarded upon satisfactory completion of courses required to become an Ohio paramedic.
-This may be accomplished during the second quarter and includes courses in physiology, advanced EMT skills and emergency conditions with an emphasis on coronary care.
-Students practice skills learned in the classroom through rescue squad experience, hospital clinical training and the intensive use of the laboratory emergency room.
+A Phase II certificate is awarded upon satisfactory completion of the courses required to become an Ohio paramedic.
+This may be accomplished during the second quarter of enrollment, and deals with the physiological sciences, advanced level EMT skills and knowledge of emergency conditions.
+Emergency coronary care is emphasized in laboratory situations.
+Rescue squad experience, hospital clinical experience and intensive use of the laboratory emergency room is integrated with use of emergency vehicle and associated communication skills.
 This level is accredited by the Ohio Board of Regents EMT-P Accreditation #5-3-002.